vinoth-vk-16/Gender-Classifier-SVC/README.md

 **Technologies Used:**

-Python
+Python,
-Scikit-learn (SVC for classification)
+Scikit-learn (SVC for classification),
-Pandas & NumPy (for data manipulation)
+Pandas & NumPy (for data manipulation),
-Matplotlib & Seaborn (for visualization)
+Matplotlib & Seaborn (for visualization),
 Joblib (for model persistence)